Mihirgupta25/phippysonicband/index.md

 ### 3. Save the Concert!

    When you finish the workshop, flip the page in the book and save the concert with your music!
-Once you do so, feel free to explore Somic Pi further.
+Once you do so, feel free to explore Sonic Pi further.

-You can learn more about Phippy and Friends at [this](https://www.cncf.io/phippy/) page.
+You can learn more about Phippy and Friends on the [this](https://www.cncf.io/phippy/) page.

 ---